 - More crockpots, I have had all of mine going at once before (breakfast started the night before and lunch/dinner started in two crockpots before I left for work).

-- Ok, so I’m hearing – buy more crockpots!
+- Ok, so I’m hearing – buy more crockpots – or Instant Pots!!

-- Working mother of 3 and gluten free!
+- Working mother of 3 and gluten-free!
 I menu plan all 3 meals each week.
 I make the kids help me and then they look forward to the meal we planned.
 For breakfast, I boil a dozen eggs in advance and we eat them until they are gone.
 I make a few dozen muffins at a time and freeze them.
 The kids like them with cream cheese or nut butter.
-Smoothie packs for the freezer are a hit too (ripe banana, pineapple and spinach are a gave).
+Smoothie packs for the freezer are a hit too (ripe banana, pineapple, and spinach are a great mix).
 Just add milk of choice.
 Overnight oats are great too.
 Endless combos.
 We only eat cereal once a week or so

 - When I was working outside the home, I used to put my crock pot dinner together the night before, after the kids went to bed and stick it in the fridge until morning.
 Simple, easy, and I wouldn’t forget an ingredient in the morning rush.

 And others recommended Pillsbury crescent rolls (oops, wrong blog for that!!) or microwaving eggs (ewwww…and I’m not a huge fan of the mic if I can help it) and “What’s wrong with Cheerio’s?”
 The answer?
 Check out the end of this interesting call-to-action post for a condensed version of the story…

 Quite a few readers recommended overnight oatmeal, which is basically raw oats soaked overnight in milk or yogurt, or one person said prep the raw oatmeal in jars and then pour hot milk over it in the morning and let it “steep” while you get ready.